Gravity-Bridge/Gravity-Docs/docs/upgrading.md

 ## Backup your node

-If your node has not yet halted at block `2860730` you are too early!
-Please wait.
+If your node has not yet halted at block `3608063` you are too early!
+Please wait and use one of these upgrade time estimation links [Mintscan](https://www.mintscan.io/gravity-bridge/blocks/3608063)

-Once the chain has reached block height `2860730` run `service gravity-bridge-stop`
+Once the chain has reached block height `3608063` run `service gravity-bridge-stop`

 **Once your node has halted it is recommended you backup your chain state**.